Forward Mid Logo

 Meet ADAM

 ADAM is a platform to help you find the right pieces of technology at the right time.
 Families and carers have told us that they would like to try using digital products and services to look after their health and wellbeing but worry about making the wrong choices or don’t have time to go looking for something that will work.
-We wanted to make things easier.
-World wide web logo : www.meetadam.co.uk/
+We wanted to make things easier. : www.meetadam.co.uk/

 Herbert Protocol (Police Scotland)